 Start by figuring out a valuable lead magnet, like a free trial pass.
 Then create some simple ads and direct them to a landing page.
 Begin by using a landing page template to make the design process easier for yourself.
 Promote your lead magnet as much as possible in all of your marketing channels so that people are aware of the free value you are offering.

-Install a popup on your website to collect even more leads and spend time nurturing your email list until they are ready to sign-up.
+Install a popup on your website for capturing leads and spend time nurturing your email list until they are ready to sign-up.
 Then sit back and watch as the leads start rolling in.

 I hope this walkthrough simplified the process of generating leads online for your gym.
 The process of setting up a channel to collect leads does not have to be complicated.
 With just a little time and a few simple tools you can quickly start collecting leads.